-By this time I clearly understood that Jesus Christ was the Creator of the universe, that He paid the price that only a sinless person could pay for all of my offenses against God, and that eternal life would be mine if I would receive His pardon and give Him His rightful place of authority over my life.
+By this time I clearly understood that Jesus Christ was the Creator of the universe, that he paid the price that only a sinless person could pay for all of my offenses against God, and that eternal life would be mine if I would receive his pardon and recognize his rightful place of authority over my life.
 I had understood enough Scripture to know, however, that this commitment could not be a secret one.
 It had to be public, and that meant letting my peers and professors and family know about it.
 I feared the contempt and ridicule that surely would come.
-So, for several months I hesitated.
+So, for several months, I hesitated.

 During those months I experienced a strange sense of confusion.
 For the first time in my life, my grades dropped and I had difficulty solving problems.
 I was discovering the meaning of Romans 1:21, which says that when a man rejects what he knows and understands to be true about God, his thinking becomes futile and his mind darkened.
 The eventual consequences spelled out in the succeeding verses chilled me.

 I knew what I had to do, but my pride seemed too great.
 One evening I prayed, asking God to take away my resistance and make me a Christian.
 I prayed this way for six hours with no apparent answer.
 Finally, I realized that Jesus Christ will not force himself upon anyone, even if asked.
 It was up to me to humble myself and invite him in.
 And this is what I did at 1:06 in the morning.
 I then signed my name to the “decision statement” at the back of my Gideon Bible, acknowledging Jesus Christ as my Lord and Savior.